-The 'keyboard reduction' part is simply that - a fairly rough-and-ready combination of the 2nd violin and viola parts.
+The 'keyboard reduction' part is simply that - a fairly rough-and-ready combination of the 2nd violin and viola parts for non-orchestral performance.
 It is not a continuo realization.

 The score has been typeset in Score, by the San Andreas Press.